acisops/acis_anomaly_pages/source/dpab_shutdown_bepa.rst

 * Prepare the CAPs and submit them for review to capreview AT ipa DOT harvard DOT edu, and cc: acisdude.
-  Call the OC/CC to determine which number should be used for the CAPs.
+  It will also be necessary to call the OC/CC to determine which number should be used for the CAPs.

-  The steps in the main CAP will depend on whether or not the active BEP has executed a watchdog reboot.
+  The steps in the main recovery CAP will depend on whether or not the active BEP has executed a watchdog reboot.
   This may happen if the shutdown occurs during an observation that utilitizes the side B FEPs (DPA side B powers FEPs 3-5), or if a subsequent observation requests them.
-Note that this implies that a watchdog reboot of the BEP will be avoided only if it occurs during an observation using only 1 or 2 CCDs, and until an observation occurs using 3 or more CCDs.
+Presently, because FEP 0 is the last FEP to be used, this means that a watchdog reboot of the BEP will be avoided only if it occurs during an observation using only 1 or 2 CCDs, and until an observation occurs using 3 or more CCDs.

      If BEP A - the active BEP - has not executed a watchdog reboot, the steps should be: